AshampooSystems/boden/docs/docs/reference/ui/text_field.md

 * **{ "font" : [Font](../foundation/font.md) }**

-	Controls the background color of the view.
+	Controls the font of the TextField.

 ## Actions